Last Updated on

 So if you’re using a tool like Jarvee, or similar marketing or promotional software.
 Or if you’re trying to run and manage a few Instagram accounts for different businesses or to market products or services online then mobile proxies might be a good option.
 They’re not as cheap as datacentre proxies obviously, although there’s little value to those in managing social platforms now as they are normally ‘red flagged’ pretty quickly.
 Even the best private proxies will be ineffective if they’re loaded with only commercial IP ranges.
 For Instagram, especially if you’re looking for a proxy for Instagram bot promotion then most of the professionals have long stopped buying huge numbers of IP addresses.

-Remember you really don’t need the volume of mobile IP addresses as the one-to-one model doesn’t apply.
+Remember you really don’t need the same volume of mobile IP addresses as the one-to-one model doesn’t apply.
 Most people seem to be able to manage on a ratio of 10-15 accounts to a single mobile IP address with little issues.

 There are obviously not that many mobile IP operators as it’s not that easy to set up the mobile infrastructure.
 However of these the oldest, established company is Luminati.
 They have a short trial so you can try them out, make sure you check out the control panel as they’re lots of configuration options which can make them cheaper to use (look at the fallback rules to use different types of IP address).

 They’re not the cheapest Instagram proxies but they are much, much safer to use and you can run lots more accounts from each address.
-Dedicated private proxies still work but they have to have residential IP address ranges which make them difficult to obtain (and expensive)
+Dedicated private proxies still work but they have to have residential IP address ranges which make them difficult to obtain (and very expensive)

 Using mobile proxies sounds complicated however for the end user there’s no real difference in configuration.
 The key difference is simply that they use IP addresses allocated from a mobile range.
+If you look at the waterfall feature in Luminati, you can actually get your proxies to try different types in order, i.e. they’ll use the cheapest type first and fallback only if there are connection problems.